 Note: Timeout T3 may occur because the RNG-REQs from multiple modems collided.
 To avoid these modems repeating the loop in lockstep, a random backoff is required.
 This is a backoff over the ranging window specified in the MAP.
 T3 timeouts can also occur during multi-channel operation.
-On a system with multiple upstream channels, the CM MUST attempt initial ranging on every suitable upstream channel, before moving to the next available downstream channel.
+On a system with multiple upstream channels, the CM attempts initial ranging on every suitable upstream channel before moving to One-way Operation.

-Figure 5-6 - DSG eCM Initial Ranging
+Figure 5-6 - DSG eCM Initial Ranging44